tijmenb/yard-markdown-docs-collected/outputs/lsegal---yard.md

 **See**:
-- LibraryVersionLibraryVersion for information on building a list of libraries
+- LibraryVersion LibraryVersion for information on building a list of libraries
 - #add_library
 - [Source on GitHub](https://github.com/lsegal/yard/blob/master/lib/yard/server/adapter.rb#L32)

 ### `#options`